 Option 1: Use Your Browser

 It might not be the full Microsoft Office, but what is made available via your browser is certainly good enough for a big chunk of office-based tasks.
+It’s an easy way to get started without paying for Microsoft’s full suite.
 Word, Excel, PowerPoint and Outlook can all be accessed via your browser and Microsoft account.

 Meanwhile, if your copy of Microsoft Office is via monthly subscription to Office 365, then you’ll also have access to the browser based tools.
 This is an easy option that delivers some good productivity benefits (you may find you prefer it to other online tools, such as Google Docs or Sheets), but there is that glaring downside.